Russia takes aim at urban areas; Biden vows Putin will 'pay'

 Human Rights Watch said it documented a cluster bomb attack outside a hospital in Ukraine’s east in recent days.
 Residents also reported the use of such weapons in Kharkiv and Kiyanka village.
 The Kremlin denied using cluster bombs.

 Cluster bombs shoot smaller "bomblets" over a large area, many of which fail to explode until long after they've been dropped.
-If their use is confirmed, that would represent a new level of brutality in the war and could lead to further isolation of Russia.
+If their use is confirmed, that would represent a new level of brutality in the war.

 The first talks between Russia and Ukraine since the invasion were held Monday, but ended with only an agreement to talk again.
 On Tuesday, Zelenskyy said Russia should stop bombing first.